 The data for this report was collected via Microsoft Excel in a standardized spreadsheet format established by the OMI.
-The spreadsheet format was disseminated by HFS on behalf of the OMI to all MCOs, and the data was submitted by the MCOs by the first week of March 2023.
+The spreadsheet format was disseminated by HFS on behalf of the OMI to all MCOs, and the data was submitted by the MCOs by the middle of September 2023.